Shimizu-Technology/crab_daddy_frontend/docs/paypal_integration.md

 ## Webhook Integration

-Hafaloha uses PayPal webhooks to receive real-time notifications about payment events.
+Crab Daddy uses PayPal webhooks to receive real-time notifications about payment events.
 This ensures that your order statuses stay in sync with PayPal's payment processing.

 ### Setting Up Webhooks